xuwei1997/MRAgent/readme.md

 ```

 #### Output:
 You can find the output in the `output` folder.
 Every time it runs, a folder named `Disease_Model` is generated under the `output` folder.

-Inside this folder, you will find three data tables: `exposure_and_outcome`, which records paired exposure and outcome information, including study titles, previous MR analyses, and available GWAS data; `outcome`, which captures information on individual outcomes or exposures, including a complete list of GWAS IDs; and `run`, which records the final selected exposure and outcome pairs used for MR analysis.
+Inside this folder, you will find three data tables: `exposure_and_outcome`, where the exposure and outcome pairs are provided during initialization; `outcome`, which captures information on individual outcomes or exposures, including a complete list of GWAS IDs; and `run`, which records the final selected exposure and outcome pairs used for MR analysis.
+MRAgent can be run step-by-step, and you can manually adjust these three tables at any point to control the workflow.

+In the subfolders of `Disease_Model`, you can view various MR results along with their corresponding reports.
+These subfolders contain detailed outputs for each analysis, including statistical results, plots, and other relevant documentation for interpretation.

 ## Experiments

-1. step_1_test_out.py
-2. step_1_test_SimCSE.py
-3. step_2_test.py
-4. step_3_test.py
-5. step_5_test.py
-6. step_9_test_out.py
-7. step_9_test_SimCSE.py
+1. step_1_test_out.py: Outputs the results for Identifying the Exposure and Outcome.
+2. step_1_test_SimCSE.py: Calculates the similarity between the exposure-outcome pairs extracted by the LLM and those extracted by humans using SimCSE.
+3. step_2_test.py: Evaluation of Checking Previous MR Analyses, assessing the consistency and relevance of previous Mendelian Randomization analyses.
+4. step_2_test_STROBE_MR.py: Tests the evaluation of completed MR analyses using the STROBE-MR checklist.
+5. step_5_test.py: Evaluation of Selecting Relevant GWAS, ensuring that the most appropriate Genome-Wide Association Studies are selected for analysis.
+6. step_9_test_out.py: Interpreting the MR Results outputs by LLM.
+7. step_9_test_SimCSE.py: Calculating the similarity between the report generated by the LLM and a reference report written by humans using SimCSE.

+The source files generated by the test code have been uploaded to Zenodo and can be accessed at [https://doi.org/10.5281/zenodo.14184396](https://doi.org/10.5281/zenodo.14184396).
 ## Citation

 > TODO